An Experiment with AI Book Translation: “The Mistakes That Make Us” in 31 Languages

 I have a Dutch friend working on a “human-edited” version of the base AI translation.
 We might do the same with a Brazilian Portuguese version.

-Even on a very basic level, there are different ways to translate the title and subtitle of the book.
+Even at a very basic level, there are different ways to translate the book's title and subtitle.
 I've already received some good suggestions about translated titles.

-If you'd like to partner up on refining the translation in your language, please contact me.
+If you'd like to partner with me to refine the translation in your language, please contact me.

 Get New Posts Sent To You